 - Children’s self-regulation is encouraged and supported through interactions and guidance from educators

 - Educators help children to develop self-awareness, learn how to recognize feelings in themselves and others, and build a “toolbox” of strategies that can help them to calm their emotions and find appropriate ways to express themselves.
 These are all essential skills that contribute to future success in school, work and relationships.

 Incorporate indoor and outdoor play, as well as active play, rest and quiet time, into the day, and give consideration to the individual needs of the children receiving child care

-- As a half day program, OPCC is not required to have outdoor playground.
+- Our half day licensed program, is not required to have an outdoor playground.
 We understand the need for children to build their gross motor competence, so we offer gross motor activities daily in the program.

-- Through active music circles, children utilize large muscles which also support the development of a healthy body and mind
+- Through active music group times, children utilize large muscles which also support the development of a healthy body and mind

 - Quiet time is available during the program, children can look at books in the book area or can find a quiet area in the classroom – these spaces can offer much needed soothing time and helps with developing self-regulation

-- Our Educators respect the wishes of the parents and, when possible, provide alternatives or modifications when requested e.g. a special dietary request for a short period of time
+- We do our best to accommodate the diverse needs of families and when possible, provide alternatives or modifications e.g. a special dietary request or a private area for breastfeeding

 Approaches / How We Do It: At OPCC children and families are able to experience a variety of safe, clean, age appropriate and interesting environments that nurture children’s healthy growth and development.
 OPCC fosters children’s emerging independence, self-confidence, and skill development.